-The monitoring interface consists of functions, keywords, and a library of support procedures named evinit.
+The monitoring interface consists of functions, keywords, a library of support procedures in evinit.icn, and definitions in evdefs.icn.

 The procedure EvInit(s) loads the icode file named s for monitoring.
 EvInit() also performs various initialization tasks.
 For example, loads the icode file concord, creates a thread for it [3], and prepares for monitoring.
-In addition, the value of &eventsource is set to the TP (the thread for concord, in this case).
+In addition, the value of &eventsource is set to the SP (the thread for concord, in this case).